-it is wonderful to know that there are resources for our marginalized families out there.
-Keep up the great work in the community!!”
+it is wonderful to know that there are resources for marginalized families out there.
+Keep up the great work in the community!!

 is a project to increase access to fresh and affordable foods.
-The markets run twice a month throughout the year out of community halls.
-By utilizing food donations in combination with bulk buying we are able to offer low prices.
-Anyone is welcome to attend the markets which creates a space of diversity, inclusivity, helps to reduce stigma, and provides a space for community members to connect with one another.
+Our Affordable Produce Markets run twice a month throughout the year in west end community leagues.
+By utilizing bulk buying, retail relationships, and healthy food donations, we are able to offer fresh foods to our community at 30-50% lower than grocery store prices.
+We distribute around 1000lbs of food per market and try to source as many culturally-appropriate foods as we can.
+Anyone is welcome to attend the markets, which creates a space of diversity and inclusivity, while providing a place for community members to connect with one another.

 I went to the last market in Canora, and plan to go again…I was so happily surprised my bag of groceries was only $7.00 that I nearly cried.
 Food4Good is a very good thing.

-My son who is a single dad of three and daughter have also had the pleasure and delight and are so impressed with walking out with two bags of fresh veggies and fruit for all under 7 dollars. ..
+My son who is a single dad of three and daughter have also had the pleasure and delight of attending the market and are so impressed with walking out with two bags of fresh veggies and fruit for all under 7 dollars.

 Thank you for the opportunity to participate today, it was wonderful to meet everyone.
 Once home I had my son deliver the meal and extra groceries you gave out to a family in our neighbourhood that has been struggling due to lack of income.
 Thanks for letting our family pass on the gift.